brootware/awesome-cyber-security-university/README.md

 * [Overpass](<https://tryhackme.com/room/overpass>) - What happens when some broke CompSci students make a password manager.
 * [Year of the Rabbit](<https://tryhackme.com/room/yearoftherabbit>) - Can you hack into the Year of the Rabbit box without falling down a hole.
 * [DevelPy](<https://tryhackme.com/room/bsidesgtdevelpy>) - Boot2root machine for FIT and bsides Guatemala CTF.
 * [Jack of all trades](<https://tryhackme.com/room/jackofalltrades>) - Boot-to-root originally designed for Securi-Tay 2020.
-[Bolt](https://tryhackme.com/room/bolt) - Bolt-themed machine to root into.
+* [Bolt](https://tryhackme.com/room/bolt) - Bolt themed machine to root into.

 <!--lint disable double-link-->
 [↑](#contents)<!--lint enable double-link-->